+TunTrust personnel fulfill the requirement through expert knowledge, experience and qualifications with formal training and education, actual experience, or a combination of the two.
 Trusted roles and responsibilities, as specified in Section 5.2.1 are documented in job descriptions.
-TunTrust personnel have job descriptions defined from the view point of separation of duties and least privilege, determining position sensitivity based on the duties and access levels, background screening and employee training and awareness.
+TunTrust personnel (both temporary and permanent) have job descriptions defined from the view point of separation of duties and least privilege, determining position sensitivity based on the duties and access levels, background screening and employee training and awareness.